A survey of interlayer interaction models for graphene and other 2D materials: Normal contact models

 where $R = 3$ if $\ds (n-m)/3n'$ is an integer and $R = 1$ otherwise.
 Here, $n'$ is the greatest common divisor of $(n,m)$.
 The condition on the sum is such that $Mr_t+K$ should be a multiple of $q/n'$.
 Here, $q$ is defined as

 and $r_t$ is defined as

 Here, $\text{Fr}[\cdot]$ is the fractional part of the rational number $[\cdot]$ and $\varphi({\cdot})$ is the Euler-Totient function, giving numbers that are prime to $({\cdot})$.
-Furthermore, the function $\alpha_K^M(\rho)$ represents the Fourier series coefficient.
+Furthermore, the function $\alpha_K^M(\rho)$ represents the Fourier series coefficient; it quantifies the amplitude of the periodic energy modulation associated with the underlying lattice symmetry.
 For more details about the physical geometry of CNTs, refer to \citet{dresselhaus1995physics}.

 The studies of \citet{yin2011shape, wu2012interaction, wang2015curvature, wang2019curvature, wang2020van} and \citet{wang2021surface} examined the influence of curvature on the interactions between bodies, but assumed homointerface.
 Using this assumption, \citet{mokhalingam2024continuum} derived an expression for the interaction energy between curved surfaces based on shell theory.
-In systems involving curved surfaces, such as coaxial DWCNTs, the interacting surfaces generally possess unequal areas.
+In systems involving curved surfaces, such as coaxial double-walled carbon nanotubes (DWCNTs), the interacting surfaces generally possess unequal areas.
 As a result, the total interaction energy, expressed as $\Pi_{\text{c}} = \int_{S} \Psi \mathrm{d}A$, is not equivalent when evaluated over each surface independently.
 This necessitates a reformulation of the interaction potential on a common reference surface.
 Accordingly, Eq.~\eqref{energy magnitude and variation form} is integrated over the reference surface, yielding

 Following classical shell theory, e.g. see \citet{basar1996finite} and \citet{arciniega2007tensor}, the relation between the reference curved area element $\mrd A_0$ and aligned curved area element $\mrd A$ located at a distance $\xi_0$ is given by